ibuddieat/zk_libcod/README.md

 Changes provided by this repository:
 - Added `sv_limitLocalRcon` cvar to whitelist internal IPs at rcon rate limiting
+- Added `custom_SV_DropClient` function to disable bot disconnect messages
-- Added `SV_SendClientGameState` function for miscellaneous game engine tests
+- Added `custom_SV_SendClientGameState` function for miscellaneous game engine tests
 - Removed `con_coloredPrints` as it may break incoming rcon commands (-> issues with BigBrotherBot)
 - Disabled several functions that would make it easy to harm the server with malicious map scripts